UK museum to turn on the charm with amulet display

-LONDON A bewitching array of shrivelled mole feet, glass acorns, and tiny wooden shoes are set to conjure up a secret world of superstition and magic at the Wellcome Collection this month.
+LONDON A bewitching array of shriveled mole feet, glass acorns, and tiny wooden shoes are set to conjure up a secret world of superstition and magic at the Wellcome Collection this month.

 The amulet collection is joined by a display of miracle paintings from Mexico in an exhibition which aims to explore the extraordinary in the everyday.